pschlo/rclone-backup/README.md

 $ ./backup.sh [--config rclone-config] [--script restic-script] rclone-remote-path restic-repo-path
 ```

-Before you can run the script, you need to set up an `rclone` remote that serves as the backup source.
+To run the script, you need:

+1. an `rclone` remote that serves as the backup source.
 Set up a remote in the default config file by typing `rclone config`, or in a custom config file by typing `rclone --config /path/to/rclone.conf config` .
+2. a `restic` repository.
+Enter `restic init` to create one.